harrycheng20/paillier-bignum/README.md

-# A node.js implementation of the Paillier cryptosystem
+# A node.js implementation of an extended Version for the Paillier cryptosystem

+This is an extended version of the [paillier-bignum](https://github.com/juanelas/paillier-bigint).
+The change is adding a subtraction function to the Pailiier cryptosystem according to this [description](https://crypto.stackexchange.com/a/59448).
+In [Paillier Cryptosystem](https://en.wikipedia.org/wiki/Paillier_cryptosystem), the range of a message $m$ to be encrypted is $0\leq m <n$, in this package, because of introducing the subtraction function, the range of $m$ shrinks to $-n/4 < m < n/4$.

-This is a node.js implementation relying on the [node-bignum](https://github.com/justmoon/node-bignum) library by Stephan Thomas.
+This node.js implementation relying on the [node-bignum](https://github.com/justmoon/node-bignum) library by Stephan Thomas.
 Bignum is an arbitrary precision integral arithmetic for Node.js using OpenSSL.
 For a pure javascript implementation that can be used on browsers, please visit [paillier-bigint](https://github.com/juanelas/paillier-bigint).

 The Paillier cryptosystem, named after and invented by Pascal Paillier in 1999, is a probabilistic asymmetric algorithm for public key cryptography.
 A notable feature of the Paillier cryptosystem is its homomorphic properties.